You are here:

 Electricity

-The voltage in Italy is normaly 220 Volt.
+The voltage in Italy is normaly 220 volt.
 An adapter is needed because of the different plugs.
 European plugs must not be used.

 Emergency numbers: